Larry A. SilversteinChairman

 From 1994 to 1997, Mr. Burger was a Vice President at The Blackstone Group working on acquisitions for its first three real estate opportunity funds.
 From 1993 to 1994, he worked for Goldman Sachs’ Whitehall Real Estate funds, also on the acquisition side.
 Prior to that, Mr. Burger spent five years at The Related Companies where he was a Vice President of Development and Acquisitions.

 Mr. Burger is involved with Habitat for Humanity in Westchester with his sons, helping to create quality housing for those in need.
 He is a board member of The Catalog for Giving, a charitable organization providing funds to multiple programs benefitting underprivileged inner city children.
-He is a member of the Board of Trustees of the Battery Conservancy.
+He is a member of the Board of Trustees of the Battery Conservancy, is on the Lincoln Center Real Estate and Construction Council, a board member of the Lincoln Square Business Improvement District, and is a board member of the Partnership for New York City.
 In addition, Mr. Burger helps oversee the activities of the Downtown Division of the UJA Federation.

 Tal Kerret is the President of Silverstein Properties, Inc. He is responsible for managing and monitoring the company’s portfolio of assets and devising strategies for growth.
 Mr. Kerret oversees day-to-day operations at the company.